 You can’t scale a business model that isn’t first repeatable.

-Getting to your first 10 customers, while an achievement, isn’t repeatable if you don’t know where you next 10 customers will come from.
+Getting to your first ten customers, while an achievement, isn’t repeatable if you don’t know where your next ten customers will come from.

 Random isn’t repeatable, which means it isn’t scalable.

 When is the right time to start prioritizing for repeatability?

 If you don’t focus on establishing repeatable sales quickly enough, you start getting pulled in many different directions, can easily lose focus, and hit a brick wall.

 9. Grow Your Customer Factory Systematically in Stages